Authenticity Is The New Luxury

 Stepping into the New Luxury paradigm

-This new focus on human essence and higher needs leading to an emergence of the New Luxury paradigm.
+This new focus on human essence and higher needs is leading to the emergence of the New Luxury paradigm.
 The COVID pandemic has served as a catalyst speeding up the transition to the New Luxury much faster than the luxury sector would be able to do under normal circumstances.

 The old versus new luxury

-In the past, where the majority of people had arguably very little possessions, material excess, flashiness and opulence were seen as the ultimate signs and symbols of luxury.
+In the past, when the majority of people had arguably very few possessions, material excess, flashiness and opulence were seen as the ultimate signs and symbols of luxury.
 Luxury is always in the experience of scarcity and rarity as it is out of the ordinary.
 Therefore, in this historical context, the old concept of luxury made sense.